So you want to learn about racism in America? Stream these 20 compelling movies and TV shows

 Hello, and welcome to your first of many lessons in learning about racial inequality in the United States.

-As protests erupt, sparked by the death of George Floyd at the hands of police and fueled by years of systemic racism, you may be looking for resources to help you better understand why Black folks are upset, angry, tired, fed up, sad, emotionally drained and ... well, you get the point.
+In June 2020, protests sparked by the death of George Floyd at the hands of police erupted nationwide and had many Americans searching for resources to understand why Black folks are upset, angry, tired, fed up, sad and emotionally drained.

 While some have turned to books to learn about the prison industrial complex and white fragility, using pop culture as a learning tool can be a little less intimidating.